NeuroML/Documentation/source/Userdocs/Specification.md

 We explain how/why LEMS is needed, and give an overview of LEMS.
 Then, we provide links to all the schemas.

+The XML language itself has no predefined tags.
+So, for NeuroML, we develop a "schema" that defines valid, standard tags to be used in NeuroML files.

 ```{figure} ../images/Figure6a.png
 :alt: NeuroML v2.0 structure
 :align: center